Node0o1/dictBot/README.md

 > This bot supports slash commands and now also adopted dictionary.com
 > This allows users to search definitions of words within the Discord chat.
 >
-> New images coming soon
+> New images and supporting comments coming soon
 >
 > Also creates a log of used commands for analysis purposes.
 Feel free to remove that line if desired.